-The application at the date of the meeting included a proposed density bonus amenity of 40 affordable rental residential units to be located off site.
-The proposed amenities have since been amended.
+The application at the date of the meeting APC included a proposed density bonus amenity of 40 affordable rental residential units to be located off site.
+Since the APC reviewed the proposed development the developer has offer an alternative amenity package that does not include 40 affordable rental residential units.
+The amended amenity package is outlined above.